Auckland Regional Public Health Service

 Much of New Zealand’s drinking water has chlorine added that kills bacteria, viruses and other organisms and makes the water safe to drink.

 Visit the Ministry of Health for advice on drinking water in an emergency.

-Rural schools and early childhood education centres (ECECs), classified as specified self-supplies sourced from roof or bore, must be registered with the Ministry of Health.
-Find more information about safe drinking water supply in schools here.
+Self-supplying schools and early childhood education centres (ECECs) must be registered with the Ministry of Health.

-ARPHS will continue to work with Auckland Council if there are any outbreaks of gastroenteritis or other illness which could be linked to the school’s / ECEC’s water supply.
+ARPHS works with Auckland Council if there are any outbreaks of gastroenteritis or other illness which could be linked to a school or ECEC’s water supply.